NHS proposals July 2017: have your sayShow sub-pages

 Fertility treatment eligibility

-We are not proposing to withdraw funding for fertility treatment altogether, as has happened in other areas of the country.
+We were not proposing to withdraw funding for fertility treatment altogether, as has happened in other areas of the country.
 The proposal would mean moving funding for fertility treatment from “Criteria Based Access” to “Prior Approval” (see jargon buster for definitions).

 Bristol, North Somerset and South Gloucestershire Clinical Commissioning Groups currently fund fertility treatment for approximately 400 couples a year, who meet the current criteria for treatment, at a cost of almost £1.9 million per year.
 This is for women up to the age of 40, provided they meet the eligibility criteria.

 Patients in Bristol, North Somerset and South Gloucestershire who qualify for NHS funded treatment are offered one full cycle of fertility treatment.
 NICE recommends up to three full cycles of fertility treatment for couples.
 However, local policy has been to fund the first, and most expensive, cycle rather than three cycles so that fertility assessment and treatments can be made available to more people.
 Under this proposal, we would continue to fund one cycle for eligible couples.